 Policies That Are No Longer Available

 We have also listed (below) some of the most affordable medical plans in the state prior to the creation of the Marketplace.
 They were underwritten plans, meaning you were required to answer medical questions related to your health to qualify.
-If they are currently considered "grandfathered," then you were able to keep these non-compliant policies until 2017, unless notified that these plans have been discontinued.
+If they were currently considered "grandfathered," then you were able to keep these non-compliant policies until two years ago, unless notified that these plans had been discontinued.
 New Marketplace policies have replaced all of the plans listed below.
 Although prices are higher, federal subsidies help lower premiums and benefits are much richer.

-If you purchased these policies before 2014, and you were being treated for an existing condition, often you were not denied coverage.
+If you previously purchased these policies, and you were being treated for an existing condition, often you were not denied coverage.
 Actually, most persons that applied for a policy were accepted.
 Prior to the Affordable Care Act legislation, policy surcharges and waiting periods were also allowed, and specific applicants for coverage could be denied.

 Anthem's CoreShare plan provided office visit coverage for your primary physicians and specialists.
 After you had met the deductible, the plan paid 50% of the cost.
 However, until the deductible was met, your network providers adjusted your portion of the out-of-pocket-cost down, due to Anthem's contractual agreements.